wmorioka/dateutils/README.md

 ### 1. Calendar

-This is a simple calendar.

-- Switching display months: one or two
+- Toggle display months: one or two
 - Calendar dates are selectable
-- Selecting two days, selected range info is displayed which contains duration, days and business days
+- Select two days, selected range info will be displayed, including duration, days and business days
 - Responsive design
 - Set your own holidays
 - Holidays data is stored in the browser's local storage